How solar panels work – photovoltaic cells explained (Updated)

 The mounting system is another important part of a solar energy system.
 It securely attaches the solar panels to your roof or the ground, ensuring they are positioned at the optimal angle to capture the most sunlight and maximize energy production.

 A monitoring system is often included to track the performance of your PV system.
 This system provides real-time data on energy production, system health, and efficiency, allowing you to monitor how much clean electricity your solar panels are generating.
+These monitoring systems typically work through the inverter, using companion apps or smart home devices to make information easily accessible.
+Some systems gather data from a central inverter, while others use microinverters attached to each solar panel for more detailed, panel-level insights.

 Some PV systems also feature energy storage solutions, such as batteries, which store excess energy produced during the day for use at night or during power outages.